project-oak/oak/docs/concepts.md

     for the Node to read.
   - A handle for the write half of a channel that the Node should write the corresponding response message(s) to.
-- **Logging pseudo-node**: Provides a logging mechanism for Nodes under development by including a single inbound channel; anything received on the channel will be logged.
-This node should only be enabled during application development and debugging (due to the potential for information leakage).
+- **Logging pseudo-Node**: Provides a logging mechanism for Nodes under development by including a single inbound channel; anything received on the channel will be logged.
+This Node should only be enabled during application development and debugging (due to the potential for information leakage).
-- **gRPC client pseudo-node**: Provides a mechanism for Oak Nodes to make use of an external (non-Oak) gRPC service.
+- **gRPC client pseudo-Node**: Provides a mechanism for Oak Nodes to make use of an external (non-Oak) gRPC service.
 Method invocations for the gRPC service are sent on the channel to the gRPC client pseudo-Node, as a message with no data bytes but with two attached handles (in the following order):
   - A handle for the read half of a channel holding the outbound request.
   - A handle for the write half of a channel that the corresponding response message(s) should be written to.
-- **Storage pseudo-node**: Provides a proxy mechanism for access to a persistent storage mechanism.
+- **Storage pseudo-Node**: Provides a proxy mechanism for access to a persistent storage mechanism.
 Nodes that require storage functionality write storage requests to a channel that reaches the storage pseudo-Node, then read the associated responses from a corresponding outbound channel from the storage